IELTS-2-GO/Chunkify/README.md

 ## Prerequisites

-Before installing IELTS2GO Video Chunker, ensure you have the following:
+Before installing IELTS2GO Video chunkify, ensure you have the following:

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [FFmpeg](https://ffmpeg.org/download.html) installed and accessible in your system PATH